Cezero/dnd_tools/packages/shared/docs/feature-system/class-skills.md

 ## Overview

 Class skills in the D&D Tools system are implemented using the **Feature System** with a special container pattern.
-Each class has a single `FeatureProgression` that contains multiple `FeatureModifier` records, each representing a different class skill.
+Each class has a single `FeatureProgression` that contains multiple `FeatureEntity` records, each representing a different class skill.

 ## Database Schema Structure